 With that contempt also came pity from the older man—pity for a man who was lost but didn’t know he was lost.
 More than anything, the older man sympathized with the younger man, because he had been on the same path a few years earlier.

 The two men talked for a while, stating their points of view.
 Both men had passionate, seemingly valid arguments and rationalizations for their persuasions.
 And they each had their incontrovertible dogmas.
 Or so they thought.

-There was one gaping difference between these two men, and you could see it in the younger man’s eyes.
-The 27-year-old man was not happy.
-Sure, he wore a mantle of happiness and experienced short bursts of pleasure or satisfaction, but he wasn’t truly happy, he wasn’t happy with his life, he wasn’t happy inside.
+There was one gaping difference between these two men, and you could see it in the younger man’s eyes: The 27-year-old man was not happy.
+Sure, he wore a mantle of happiness and experienced short bursts of pleasure or satisfaction, but he wasn’t truly happy inside.
 And all the fancy things in the world weren’t going to make him content.
-If anything, those things just upped his requirement for more things to pacify a deeper problem.
+If anything, those things only increased his requirement for more things to pacify a deeper problem.

 These two men talked about happiness.
 The younger man wasn’t sure why he was unhappy.
 He had everything society told him he was supposed to have—right?
 The older man suggested that contentment was found within, and that no amount of external factors were going to permute the discontentment within.